therealchiko/therealchiko.github.com/_posts/2016-11-06-getting-rid-of-rdiffs-old-backups.md

 Running that works like magic but I realized we could have an automated recipe to run a cron job right after each backup is saved.
 Let's proceed and do that:

 touch /etc/cron.daily/remove_old.sh (don't forget to make it an executable)

 ```
 #!/bin/bash
 rdiff-backup --remove-older-than 4W target-dir
 ```

-Now we can quickly configure our cronjob to run after the time when rdiff has run its backup:
+Now we configure our cronjob to run after the time when rdiff-backup has run its backup:

 crontab -e
 ```